nathanallen/truetruetrain/README.md

 ##TrueTrueTrain
 TrueTrueTrain is a ruby application that loads a graph describing a network of stations, connections and routes.
+Various queries can then be performed against the data.

 As much as possible I have tried to follow Sandi Metz's rules of modularity, among them, trying to write single-responsibility methods of 5 lines or less.

 An OO approach was used, classes include:
 * Station: An origin point or node.
 Stations contain their Connections, and can be queried for connecting information.